This post may contain affiliate links. See our affiliate disclosure for more.

 Project Management Software

 I mentioned some examples of project management software in a previous section.
-A project manager platform such as Trello and Hectic lets you keep track of the projects you’re handling.
+A project manager platform such as Trello and Moxie lets you keep track of the projects you’re handling.
 That’s all the more essential if you’re handling multiple projects.

 A project management software solution helps you collate all your tasks into one task list.